hipe/tmx/fields/README.md

 ## objective & scope

+TL;DR: it is now what we would consider an "association toolkit".

 this sidesystem was formed under the mandate to unify universally all significant efforts at libraries dealing with modeling { arguments | attributes | parameters | properties }, to an extent that